Roar (film): Plot

 Hank and Mativo—still pursued by the tigers—take two bikes from a local village.
 To prevent the tigers from following Hank to the airport, Mativo climbs a tree and distracts them.
 Hank encounters the airport attendant, who tells him that his family have taken the bus to his ranch.
 Hank drives back in Lenord's car and rescues Mativo from the tree.
 One of the car's tires is punctured on a rocky road, and Hank runs to the ranch while Mativo fends off the tigers with an umbrella.

 The following morning, the family board Hank's boat to try to escape, but an elephant pulls the craft back to shore and destroys it.
 John goes for help on Hank's motorcycle, but he is chased by the big cats, and drives into the lake.
 After escaping another elephant, the family swims across the lake and find another house that they use to sleep in.
 When they awake, they find themselves surrounded by the pride and conclude that, since they are still alive, the animals do not intend to hurt them.

 Prentiss tries to persuade the committee to hunt down and kill Hank's lions.
-Though he is unsuccessful, he and Rick (Rick Glassey), another committee member, shoot many of the big cats anyway.
+Though he is unsuccessful, he and Rick, another committee member, shoot many of the big cats anyway.
 Eventually Togar attacks them and although Hank sees the assault and tries to intervene, the lion kills Prentiss and Rick before returning to the house to battle Robbie.
 Robbie stands up to Togar and the fight ends.
 Hank arrives at the ranch to find his family waiting for him.
 Mativo arrives, and Hank asks him not to mention Prentiss or Rick's death; he is introduced to Hank's family, who agree to stay for the week.